ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 These “hacks” can cause instability, and despite all the effort you invested in them, they make things more likely to break.
 It's, therefore, a better approach, in my opinion, to choose the tool that “has you” and your specific use case in mind.

 For instance, you can build a funnel in Instapage, but things would be more hectic than in ClickFunnels.
-You also can build single page landers in ClickFunnels, but that would kind of defeat the purpose of the software, plus, their page builder although very fluid and easy to use, is not as advanced as Instapage's.
+You also can build single page landers in ClickFunnels, but that would kind of defeat the purpose of the software; plus, their page builder, although very fluid and easy to use for page creation, is not as advanced as Instapage's.

 It's okay, though.
-I understand that in many circumstances, you'd want both.
+I understand that, in many circumstances, you'd want both.
 You want the PPC landers functionality as well as the full-fledged funnels.
 If that's your situation, then it's really a matter of asking yourself which one do you need more?
-If that's a hard question to answer then ask yourself: which one brings more value to your business?
-Which tool would help you do what you do right now better and drive you more business?
+If that's a hard question to answer, then ask yourself: which one brings more value to your business?
+Which of these two marketing tools would help you do what you do right now better and drive you more business?

 As mentioned earlier, these tools target fundamentally different segments of the market, and you can see this very clearly on their website.
 Instapage basically positions themselves as a landing page tool for PPC advertisers, while ClickFunnels' positioning is more geared towards people looking for an all-in-one platform to “market, sell and deliver your products and services online”.